ixvu/w4111_wiki/transactions.md

 * **Transaction:** A single logical operation on a database that provides "ACID" guarantees  (essentially a simpler and more fundamental method of reading/writing)
 * **ACID:** A set {Atomicity, Consistency, Isolation, Durability} of transaction properties that ensure consistency and correctness of the database.
     * **Atomicity:**
-        * "All or nothing": Lll changes are applied or none are
+        * "All or nothing": All changes are applied or none are
         * Users never see in-between transaction states
     * **Consistency:**
         * Database always satisfies integrity constraints